-Baker’s design became popular pretty quickly, but demand for the flag skyrocketed after Harvey Milk was assassinated on November 27, 1978.
-As more and more people wanted to show their support for Milk and the LGBT community, it became harder and harder to keep the supply of custom-created eight-striped rainbow banners up.
-It became easier to use premade rainbow-colored fabric even though it lacked the hot pink stripe.
-The flag was further modified the following year, when the turquoise stripe was dropped (it became obvious that it was obscured in the fold when the flag was hung vertically from lampposts on San Francisco’s Market Street).
+Baker’s design became popular pretty quickly, but demand for the flag skyrocketed after Harvey Milk was assassinated five months later, on November 27, 1978.
+As more and more people wanted to show their support for Milk and the LGBTQ+ community, it became harder to keep the supply of custom-created, eight-striped rainbow banners up; Baker switched to premade rainbow-colored fabric even though it lacked the hot pink stripe.
+The dye also had a tendency to run when applied to cotton, so they switched to nylon.

 “The nylon caught on for two reasons: first of all, it’s very durable, and second, it lights beautifully,” Baker told MoMA.
 “Dupont puts out a great product just for flags, it’s called Oxford Weave, and it lights rather like stained glass and in some of the photographs you’ll see the sunlight coming through and it makes a rainbow on the pavement.
 That’s something that I think really captured the public’s imagination.”